 See our related article: Best Shotgun Microphones and Boom Mics for Filmmakers

 If you’re in the market for a wireless boom solution to connect your DSLR to a boom pole without cables, we’d recommend using a wireless plug on XLR transmitter.
-The most common wireless plug on transmitter in the indie filmmaking community is the Sennheiser SKP 100 G3 (which is also available in a kit that includes a receiver and a lav mic).
+The most common wireless plug on the transmitter in the indie filmmaking community is the Sennheiser SKP 100 G3 (which is also available in a kit that includes a receiver and a lav mic).
 How does it work?
-Basically you plug your boom microphone into a cable, and then plug that cable into the wireless plug on transmitter, which can provide phantom power and then transmit to the receiver, which you can plug into your DSLR’s microphone jack.
+Basically, you plug your boom microphone into a cable and then plug that cable into the wireless plug on the transmitter, which can provide phantom power and then transmit to the receiver, which you can plug into your DSLR’s microphone jack.
 If you have even more money to spend you can upgrade to a more expensive Lectrosonics model plug on XLR transmitter or the Sennheiser model which costs about three times the price of the SKP 100.
 (Rode also offers a similar wireless boom solution.)

 Pros: Complete freedom of movement, no cables to wrangle

 Cons: More expensive, subject to occasional wireless interference

 A third option is to use an external audio recorder like this one with XLR inputs to record audio from your boom microphone separately and then later sync it with your DSLR’s audio using software like PluralEyes.
 Note that this requires you to capture at least some (albeit poor) audio from your DSLR’s onboard microphone to sync with.
 You can boost your chances that your DSLR’s audio will come out in at least decent sync-able shape if you use a DSLR microphone.